pypy/pypy/pypy/doc/interpreter-optimizations.rst

 improving results by anything from 15-40 per cent.

-Another optimization, or rather set of optimizations, that has a uniformly good effect is the set of three 'method optimizations', i.e. shadow tracking, the method cache and the LOOKUP_METHOD and CALL_METHOD opcodes.
+Another optimization, or rather set of optimizations, that has a uniformly good effect are the two 'method optimizations', i.e. the method cache and the LOOKUP_METHOD and CALL_METHOD opcodes.
 On a heavily object-oriented benchmark (richards) they combine to give a speed-up of nearly 50%, and even on the extremely un-object-oriented pystone benchmark, the improvement is over 20%.

-.. waffles about ropes

 When building pypy, all generally useful optimizations are turned on by default unless you explicitly lower the translation optimization level with the